IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 The API documentation [Patch User](https://docs.verify.ibm.com/verify/reference/patchuser) page describes how to modify attributes for a specific user.
 The userManagement example uses this to change the password for the user id that was returned by lookupUser().
-Setting the password to an invalid hash ensures that the user will have to go through the password reset process before that user id can be authenticated.
+Setting the password to an invalid hash ensures that the user will have to go through the password reset process before that user id can authenticate.

 The user modify code is in [disableUser.go](disableUser.go) in the disableUser() function.